How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 How to set up a parental control app

-Getting parental control apps set up correctly will ensure your child is protected and nothing unwanted is getting through.
-Before starting, you should read the tutorial on your chosen service, even if they are the controls included for free on your child’s OS.
+Getting parental control apps set up correctly will ensure your child is protected and that nothing unwanted gets through.
+Before starting, you should read the tutorial for your chosen service, even if the controls are included for free in your child's OS.

 Here's a guide on setting up one of our recommended apps, Bark.